rmolina/qual2kw-ver5/README.md

-# qual2kw-ver5
+# qual2kw-ver5-for-linux
-## QUAL2KW version 5
+## QUAL2KW version 5 for Linux

-This is the Fortran source code for version 5 of QUAL2Kw.

-It was slightly modified to get it working on Linux.
+This is the Fortran source code for version 5 of QUAL2Kw, slightly modified to get it working on Linux.

 The original source code is available at https://github.com/gjpelletier/qual2kw-ver5/blob/master/qual2kw51b52_f.zip